 If you experience severe symptoms of kidney stones, see your doctor.
 Your doctor may suspect kidney stones based on your symptoms.
 Urinalysis, blood tests, and imaging tests may be needed to confirm the diagnosis.

 Anyone can form a kidney stone.
-In the United States, almost 9 percent of people have had at least one kidney stone, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+In the United States, almost 9 percent of people have had at least one kidney stone, according to the National Kidney Institute.

 In addition to diabetes, other risk factors for kidney stones include: